mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 # "Classic" Machine Learning (Optional Material)

+"Classic" Machine Learning (ML) is a broad field that encompasses a variety of algorithms and techniques for learning from data.
+These techniques are used to make predictions, classify data, and uncover patterns and insights.
+Some of the most common types of classic ML algorithms include:

+- Linear regression: A method for modeling the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.
+- Logistic regression: A method for modeling the relationship between a binary dependent variable and one or more independent variables by fitting a logistic function to the observed data.
+- Decision Trees: A method for modeling decision rules based on the values of the input variables, which are organized in a tree-like structure.
+- Random Forest: A method that creates multiple decision trees and averages the results to improve the overall performance of the model
+- K-Nearest Neighbors (K-NN): A method for classifying data by finding the K-nearest examples in the training data and assigning the most similar common class among them.
+- Naive Bayes: A method for classifying data based on Bayes' theorem and the assumption of independence between the input variables.

+We will be covering a subset of ML, Deep Learning, in later chapters.
+Deep Learning differs from classic ML in several ways:

+- Scale: Classic ML algorithms are typically designed to work with small to medium-sized datasets, while deep learning algorithms are designed to work with large-scale datasets, such as millions or billions of examples.
+- Architecture: Classic ML algorithms have a relatively shallow architecture, with a small number of layers and parameters, while deep learning algorithms have a deep architecture, with many layers and millions or billions of parameters.
+- Non-linearity: Classic ML algorithms are sometimes linear, (i.e., the relationship between the input and output is modeled by a linear equation), while deep learning algorithms are non-linear, (i.e., the relationship is modeled by a non-linear function).
+- Feature extraction: "Classic" ML requires feature extraction, which is the process of transforming the raw input data into a set of features that can be used by the algorithm.
+Deep learning can automatically learn features from raw data, so it does not usually require feature extraction.

+So, Deep Learning is a subfield of machine learning that is focused on the design and implementation of artificial neural networks with multiple layers, which are capable of learning from large-scale, complex data.
+It is characterized by its deep architecture, non-linearity, and ability to learn features from raw data, which sets it apart from "classic" machine learning algorithms.

+## Example Material

 Here we cover just a single example of what I think of as "classic machine learning" using the [scikit-learn](https://scikit-learn.org/stable/) Python library.
 Later we cover deep learning in three separate chapters.
 Deep learning models are more general and powerful but it is important to recognize the types of problems that can be solved using the simpler techniques.

 They only requirements for this chapter is **pip install scikit-learn pandas**.